Buyers guide to tumble dryers

 If you look to the left of our list of tumble dryers, you’ll see you can refine your search by specifying certain criteria that you do or don’t want for your dryer.
 This will drastically reduce the amount of products on the list, making it much simpler (and quicker) for you to find your ideal tumble dryer.

-Beyond this is just choosing front or top loading (see spin dryers above for top-loaders, all the rest are front loaders), plus the colour and width of your prospective tumble dryer (the later is of course vital in a fitted kitchen where you’re putting an integrated tumble dryer).
+Beyond this is just choosing front or top loading (see spin dryers above for top-loaders, all the rest are front loaders), plus the colour and width of your prospective tumble dryer (the latter is of course vital in a fitted kitchen where you’re putting an integrated tumble dryer).

 As green issues become more and more important in our everyday lives, both for environmental and cost reasons, energy efficiency is high on many people’s agendas.
 We’ve taken that into consideration with our vented and condenser tumble dryer comparison tables.